 Hey, I hope this article helped you to understand Ischaemic Heart Disease.
 About its causes, symptoms, prevention.

-The incidences of Heart diseases are increasing greatly day by day.
+The incidences of Heart diseases are increasing significantly day by day.
 The death rate from these diseases is also increasing alarmingly.
 Measures should be taken from person levels to decrease the incidences.

 As they say-